PatrikTrestik/homeassistant-solax-http/README.md

 This is Home Assistant integration for SolaX local API.
 Work is based on https://github.com/wills106/homeassistant-solax-modbus and all credits for initial conception work go there.

+There are some Modbus registers which I skipped because I think it is not interesting.
+If you see something useful in EVC Modbus document what is not here, let me know.
+HTTP API is not 1:1 to Modbus but there is high chance that I can add required sensor.

 This has to be taken as only other mean of communication where Modbus is not possible.

 Please write only issues specific to Http API here.